madeden/blogposts/k8s-bare-metal/readme.md

 The ignition init files are extremely similar to cloud init file **BUT THEY ARE NOT THE SAME** (and it is a shame as I cannot find any thing that prevents them from being shared beyond references to the underlying file system for each and every file)

-They essentially declare waht units will run on our beloved nodes and so on.
+They essentially declare what units will run on our beloved nodes and so on.
 The setup we have here installs:

-* etcd cluster: as we have 3 machines, why not have them operate an HA etcd ring?
+* **etcd cluster**: as we have 3 machines, why not have them operate an HA etcd ring?
 However, this is not (yet) a TLS enabled etcd cluster, so communications will be in clear at this point
-* k8s cluster: 1 master and 2 workers as discussed.
+* **k8s cluster**: 1 master and 2 workers as discussed.
 TLS is enabled for the API Server so communications are encrypted at least at this level.

-If you are familiar with k8s, you should not have any surprise there.
+If you are familiar with k8s, you should not have any surprise there as this is essentially what CoreOS ships as examples with the core-baremetal project.
 Note however

 * the additional dropin for Docker to enable unsecure registries.
 You do not have to accept that and can safely remove that item.
 I use it as the next stage of the cluster is to run a Deis PaaS and by default an unsecure registry is needed.
 This also adds a k8s startup option.
 * some log rotate information inherited from a few experiences with small disks on AWS.